luizhenriquefbb/PR-description-generator/README.md

 ## Prerequisites

 1. Install the dependencies from the `requirements.txt` file using the command `pip install -r requirements.txt`.
+2. Install the Copilot CLI using the command `gh extension install github/gh-copilot`.
 2. Install the GitHub CLI.
 You can install the GitHub CLI from [https://cli.github.com/](https://cli.github.com/).
 3. Add the Gemini API key to the `.env` file as `LLM_KEY`.
 You can obtain a Gemini API key from [https://makersuite.google.com/app/apikey](https://makersuite.google.com/app/apikey).